Request Request an Appointment Schedule Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 and Oral Health

 Is your child struggling to latch during breastfeeding, making the experience more difficult than it needs to be?
 Do they find it difficult to say certain words and you aren’t sure why?
 One of the most common issues pediatric dentists handle is enlarged frenulums, which are small portions of tissue that exist within the mouth.
 Dr. Amar has years of experience and specialized training to reduce these small tissues through lip and tongue tie treatment in our Levittown, PA dental office, so your child can achieve full movement of their mouth moving forward.
-Call Happy Teeth of Levittown to schedule their next visit!
+Call Happy Teeth Pediatric Dentistry and Orthodontics to schedule their next visit!

 • Dentist Trained by Leading Specialist in Laser Dentistry